altilapia/yelp-album-pipeline/README.md

 ## Yelp scraping notes

-- Albums use infinite scroll — the scraper scrolls until the business count stops growing for 3 consecutive passes.
+- Albums use infinite scroll.
+To ensure full search of each album, the scraper scrolls until the business count stops growing for 3 consecutive passes.
 - The browser launches **non-headless** by default to reduce bot-detection risk.
 Expect occasional CAPTCHAs on large or frequently-scraped albums.
 - If Yelp starts blocking: try adding a longer `scroll_pause` in `scraper.py`, or look into [playwright-stealth](https://github.com/AtuboDad/playwright_stealth) and residential proxies as escalation options.